Background pattern

 cobimetinib

-1. What is Cotellic and how is it used
+1. What is Cotellic and what is it used for

 What is Cotellic

-Cotellic is a cancer medication that contains the active ingredient cobimetinib.
+Cotellic is a cancer medicine that contains the active substance cobimetinib.

 Cotellic is used to treat adult patients with a type of skin cancer called melanoma that has spread to other parts of the body or cannot be removed by surgery.

-• It is used in combination with another cancer medication called vemurafenib.
+• It is used in combination with another cancer medicine called vemurafenib.

 • It can only be used in patients whose cancer has a change (mutation) in a protein called "BRAF".
-Before starting treatment, your doctor will perform a test for this mutation.
-This change may cause melanoma to develop.
+Before starting treatment, your doctor will do a test for this mutation.
+This change can cause the melanoma to develop.

 How Cotellic works

-Cotellic acts on a protein called "MEK", which is important for controlling the growth of cancer cells.
-When Cotellic is used in combination with vemurafenib (which acts on the changed "BRAF" protein), it slows down or stops the growth of your cancer even further.
+Cotellic works on a protein called "MEK", which is important for controlling the growth of cancer cells.
+When Cotellic is used in combination with vemurafenib (which works on the changed "BRAF" protein), it slows down or stops the growth of your cancer even further.

-2. What you need to know before starting Cotellic
+2. What you need to know before you take Cotellic

 Do not take Cotellic:

-• if you are allergic to cobimetinib or any of the other ingredients in this medication (listed in section6).
+• if you are allergic to cobimetinib or any of the other ingredients of this medicine (listed in section 6).

-If you have any doubts, consult your doctor, pharmacist, or nurse before taking Cotellic.
+If you are not sure, talk to your doctor, pharmacist, or nurse before taking Cotellic.

 Warnings and precautions